We own, develop and invest in property to help us achieve the greatest possible impact on health.

 We use some of our properties to house facilities for healthcare and related activities, and offices for clinical and non-clinical staff.
 Many of these are in close proximity to sites of Guy’s and St Thomas’ NHS Foundation Trust.
 These properties achieve healthcare benefits which contribute directly to our charitable objectives.
-Examples of properties we use for healthcare purposes include Ronald McDonald House and Nuffield House
+For example, Ronald McDonald House and Nuffield House are both properties we use for healthcare purposes.

 Ronald McDonald Houses provide free ‘home away from home’ accommodation to families with children in hospitals across the UK.
 We helped relocate the long-standing Ronald McDonald House closer to Evelina London Children’s Hospital and St Thomas’ neonatal unit.
-Working with partners, we identified a new site, bought leases on the land and provided it free of charge to Ronald McDonald House Charities to build and run the new facility.
-The new House has 59 family rooms and a range of indoor and outdoor communal facilities for families with children in hospital.
+Working with partners, we identified a new site and bought leases on the land.
+In addition, we provided it free of charge to Ronald McDonald House Charities to build and run the new facility.
+The new House has 59 family rooms.
+Moreover, it has a range of indoor and outdoor communal facilities for families with children in hospital.

 In 2020, we contracted with Stanhope PLC and The Baupost Group to progress the redevelopment of Royal Street, a five-acre mixed-use site opposite St Thomas’ Hospital.
 Working with local stakeholders, we have been formulating plans to deliver a world-class scheme with health and wellbeing at its heart.

-This major new development site for London will create a significant med-tech hub dedicated to using technology to progress medical developments, as well as residential property and office space.
+This major new development site for London will create a significant med-tech hub dedicated to using technology to progress medical developments.
+In addition, it will also be used as residential property and office space.